keerthiparam/Dust-Buster/README.md

 The idea started with a simple 3d printed chalk box as we found our college lacking them.

 The prototype of our project featured old metal boxes aimed at Goal 9 of Sustainable Development Goals: Industry, Innovation, and Infrastructure: Building resilient infrastructure, promoting inclusive and sustainable industrialization, and fostering innovation.

+While we did not win the competition, we were one among the finalists.